 - Simulating failure scenarios and thoroughly testing your configuration can help validate the load balancer behavior.
 Testing can help you spot flaws in your configuration and give you pointers on where to add more resilience.

 Load balancer services in K8S are linked to a deployment using labels.
 They specify the port the load balancer will listen on, and the port they will target.
 A K8S load balancer can be internal only to the cluster or to allow external traffic into the cluster.
 Load balancers operate at the network level of the OSI model (layer 4).
-For more advanced DNS-based routing, use a Layer 7 device such as an application gateway on Azure, or an Ingress controller, such as NGINX.
+For more advanced DNS-based routing, use a Layer 7 device such as an application gateway on Azure, or an ingress controller, such as NGINX.

 The Most Flexible CI/CD Automation Tool